-FEDVIP is available to eligible Federal and Postal Service employees, retirees and their eligible family members on an enrollee-pay-all basis.
-Employee premiums are withheld from salary on a pre-tax basis.
+FEDVIP is available to eligible Federal and Postal Service employees, retires, and their eligible family members on an enrollee-pay-all basis.
+Premiums are withheld from salary on a pre-tax basis.

 Dental Insurance

 All dental plans provide a comprehensive range of services, including: